 - In the story “Selekana and the River God,” Selekana is kind but also trusting of others.
 How does a generous person know when the need is genuine or when others are taking advantage?
 Should this be a consideration when deciding whether or not to be generous?

 - In the story “Gratitude: The Hunter and the Antelope,” a trusting man helps a crocodile out of his difficulty but then is placed in danger of losing his life to the crocodile.
 There are really five stories of gratitude/ingratitude in the story.
 Could the author have kept out the colored oval woven mat known as the Asubi, the old torn and worn dress, and the old mare from the story and still have had the same effect?
 Often we are not aware of the effect others have had on our lives until years later when we have lost contact with them.
 Is there a way gratitude can be shown in circumstances when there is little or no chance of contacting the person again?

-Working individually, have the learners reflect on their lives and apply the lesson of one of the stories to real life.
-Using a real-life scenario, have the learners write descriptions of how the story fits a situation they have encountered or may encounter in the future.
+Working individually, learners write descriptions of how one of these stories fits a situation they have encountered or may encounter in the future.
 What insight does the story provide in assisting a person to do the right thing?

 Strand PHIL.II Philanthropy and Civil Society

 Benchmark HS.4 Describe and give examples of characteristics of someone who helps others.

 Strand PHIL.III Philanthropy and the Individual